mmagnuski/borsar/docs/index.rst

 Installation
 ============

-It's best to use `Anaconda Python distribution <https://www.continuum.io/downloads>`_.
+It's best to use the `Anaconda Python distribution <https://www.continuum.io/downloads>`_.

 borsar has the following dependencies: